-For the PA Bird Atlas, the state is divided into 4,938 blocks, each about 3×3 miles (except border blocks which may be irregularly shaped and sized).
+Pennsylvania is divided into 4,938 blocks, each about 3×3 miles.
+A major goal of the Atlas is to identify which species are breeding in each of these blocks.
 Each block is given the name of the U.S. Geological Survey quadrangle that it is located in, followed by a 2-letter code denoting the position of the block within the quad: northwest (NW), northeast (NE), center-west (CW), center-east (CE), southwest (SW), or southeast (SE).
 All southeast (SE) blocks are ‘Priority’ blocks for the Winter Atlas only (beginning December 2024).
 We aim to cover all 4,938 blocks for the Breeding Atlas.

 BLOCK MAPS

-It’s important that all observations on an Atlas checklist occur within a single block.
-To help you know which block you are in while you are birding (and where block boundaries are) we offer maps in a couple formats along with tips for using other map types.
+It’s important that all observations on each Atlas checklist occur within a single block.
+To help you know which block you are in while you are birding we offer maps in a couple formats along with tips for using other map types.
 Please use the map format that works best for you!

 HOW TO COMPLETE A BLOCK